 Any person who falls under any of the following categories and is approved by the Board of Directors may qualify as a JANS member.

 - Those who major in nursing and are engaged in education and research at universities (including junior colleges) and/or research institutes.

 Those who practice nursing and have achievements (e.g. publications, conference presentations) in nursing science

 Those who have research achievements in nursing-related science

 Activities, survey results, reports

-To investigate the impact of COVID-19 on the research and related activities of JANS members, and to consider the system and support necessary for JANS members to do research in this emergency, we conducted an online survey of all JANS members from July 1 to August 10, 2020, with the cooperation of 1,532 members.
+To investigate the impact of COVID-19 on the research and related activities of JANS members, and to consider the system and support necessary for JANS members to do research in this emergency, we conducted two online surveys of all JANS members, with the cooperation of many members.

 Academy-led shared research projects analyzing acquired survey data from different perspectives (Tasks with designated themes and free themes)

 JANS solicited its membership for research proposals that would analyze the survey data mentioned above from different perspectives.
 Since the data obtained through this survey was not planned to be open-sourced, the approved research projects are being carried out within the framework of shared research.
 Two research proposals designated by the Committee and four research proposals suggested by applicants have been accepted.
 The research groups have been working on the creation of new knowledge since December 2020.
 This project uses data acquired from the survey and analyzes it based on research objectives from different perspectives.
 When presenting research findings at a conference or submitting a research paper to journals, the Committee and all members of research projects/groups hold sufficient discussions to prevent duplicate and salami publications, and to comply with the recommendations of the International Committee of Medical Journal Editors (ICMJE).